 Three detector models are available in the Octane SDD Series for TEM:

 - Octane T Ultra: 100 mm2 active area.
-Maximum sensitivity SDD available, windowless with solid angle ranging up to 1.1 steradian.
+Maximum sensitivity SDD available, windowless with a solid angle ranging up to 1.1 steradian.
 The T Ultra detector is oval in shape.

 Enhancement in Sensitivity